kalbek/Hack-Summit/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> The live demo link to this project can be found at:
+> Link to live demo of this project can be found here:

 - [Live Demo Link](https://kalbek.github.io/Capstone-1-Hack-Summit/)